 (a) learn how to interact with people, their own species and other animals where such interaction benefits their welfare, and

 (b) become habituated to noises, objects and activities in their environment.

+Please note: All this happens during the training of a falconers bird.
+Something that we will be prevented to doing by not being able to keep them without exercising them.
+If we exercise an untrained bird it will fly off.
+We can not train them from an aviary as the stress of recapturing them everyday would make the training impossible

 Guidance